Composting Capitalism

 Other Things to Know:

 • A note about the term “women” in this book: Published in 2004, this book is limited in its exploration of queer experiences and focuses primarily on those who identified as women or who were categorized as women by those in power.
-We know that rigid gender binaries imposed by the dominant religion in Europe at the time (Catholicism) were necessary in order for capitalism to gain a foothold, and I will do my best in this workshop series to help expand our view and be inclusive of all gender expressions and identities.
+We know that rigid gender binaries imposed by Christianity in Europe at the time were necessary in order for capitalism to gain a foothold, and I will do my best in this workshop series to help expand our view and be inclusive of all gender expressions and identities.

-• You don’t have to read the book to benefit from the sessions.
+• You don’t have to read the book to benefit from the lessons.
 While I highly recommend the book or the exploration of it on The Book on Fire podcast, you’ll still be oriented to the material in our sessions and then invited to work with it in your own way.